Applied Behavior Analysis

 About the Program

-Behavior analysis is a widely accepted and validated scientific approach to the investigation and manipulation of environmental determinants of behavior.
-Extensive research with proven methods and impressive findings has helped develop the technology now called applied behavior analysis.
-Behavior analytic clinical and research advances have led to significant contributions in educational programming and behavioral health assessment and treatment approaches.
+Behavior analysis is a widely accepted and empirically validated approach to the investigation and improvement of behaviors with environmental determinants.
+Extensive research has established proven methods which have developed the technology called applied behavior analysis.
+Together with client-focused clinical approaches, these methods have enabled behavior analysts to make significant contributions and advancements in the education and behavioral health fields.

-The Master of Science in Applied Behavior Analysis will prepare clinical and educational leaders in the field of evidence-based approaches using behavior analytic principles and techniques.
-Graduates from this program will be highly successful candidates for employers searching for knowledgeable and skilled clinicians and leaders in behavior analytic settings.
-Interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.
+The Master of Science program in applied behavior analysis will prepare its graduates to become knowledgeable and compassionate clinical and educational leaders who use individualized and evidence-based behavioral techniques to support and improve outcomes for people across a variety of settings and needs.
+Graduates from this program will be highly successful candidates for employers searching for skilled clinicians and leaders in behavioral health and educational settings.
+Additionally, interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.

 Additional Information